 What kind of thing can one expect?
 What kind of thing can one persuade someone of?
-The books says "Theme" and "Goal" for these things, but I'd prefer to say "Proposition."
+Something like a "Proposition."
 How is a proposition expressed in syntactic terms?

 The clause in (12) that is being expected or that someone's being persuaded of is the one that has win as its verb.
 And in (13a), it has rain as its verb.
 It's an infinitive clause.